Yajima Kajiko

 Yajima Kajiko (矢嶋 楫子) was the founder of the Women's Reform Society and president of Japan's Woman's Christian Temperance Union.
 An educator, pacifist, and Christian activist, she vigorously advanced the cause for the education of women in Japan.
 Her name was usually seen as Kaji Yajima in the American press of her day.

-Yajima worked with Toyoju Sasaki, the secretary of Japan's WCTU.
+Yajima worked with Sasaki Toyoju, the secretary of Japan's WCTU.
 Together they attempted to advocate the reform of feudalistic customs which subjugated Japan to the West and women to men.
 Yajima in particular advocated for temperance due to her brief marriage to an alcoholic.
 Both worked towards the elimination of prostitution, as well as the elimination of geisha culture and concubinage.
 Late in life, Yajima attended international meetings on peace and temperance, and met with American suffragists.

 Early life

 Yajima was born in 1833, in Kumamoto, Japan and was the sixth child and fifth daughter of an influential farmer's family.
 As a girl instead of a boy her parents had little interest in her.
 Elizabeth Dorn Lublin wrote "the ideology of danson johi (respect men and despise women) that informed this reception remained the dominant shaping force in Yajima's early years".
 She had a traditional female education and it was not until she was twenty-five that she married a samurai named Hayashi Shichiro.
 Hayashi enjoyed sake and would become abusive when drunk.
 Yajima later left her husband and returned to her family, refusing to return and cutting her hair.
 Eventually she moved to Tokyo to take care of her brother.
 Since teaching was one of the few paying jobs available to women of her time, she became a teacher for the newly established public school system in Tokyo following her divorce.
 She later transferred to the Presbyterian mission school because it provided her with twice the income as her position with the Tokyo school system.
 It was during this time that she was drawn to Christianity and would eventually begin working with a Presbyterian missionary by the name of Maria True.